Business rates in England: Rural property relief

 To give relief to properties considered vital to rural communities, a combination of compulsory and discretionary reliefs exist in England.
 The Welsh scheme was incorporated into small business rates relief from 1 April 2007.

 Properties of a given rateable value (£7,000 in England from 2005) can receive the relief if they are in a rural settlement (defined as a population of 3,000 or less, within designated rural areas), and are the only general store or post office, or food store in the settlement.
 The only public house or petrol station (with rateable values of up £10,500, as of 2005) in a settlement may also receive the relief, which is a mandatory 50%.

 Discretionary relief of up to 100% is available for the previous properties, and for any others up to a current limit of £12000 rateable value, provided they are judged to be of benefit to the local community.

 Small Business Rate Relief

-Officially known as "Non-Domestic Rating (Small Business Rate Relief)" (SBRR) the latest order came into force on 2 March 2015 and extends the relief until the end of March 2016.
+Officially known as "Non-Domestic Rating (Small Business Rate Relief)" (SBRR), the latest order came into force on 2 March 2015 and extended the relief until the end of March 2016.

 In England, the rating list that came into force on 1 April 2005 featured a new relief designed to benefit small businesses.
 The Local Government Act 2003 introduced a small business relief, initially set at 50% for properties with a rateable value of below £6,000, which is reduced by 1% for each £120 over £6,000 (effectively a sliding scale from 50% at £6,000 to 0% at £12,000), where the ratepayer has: